solankidhvani/OntarioCancerTrends/README.md

 ## Analysis Ideas
 - Correlate incidence/mortality with SDOH indicators.
-- Regression or time-series modeling with SDOH variables as covariates.
+- Regression or time series modeling with SDOH variables as covariates.
 - Cluster PHUs based on context and outcomes.
 - Trend plots across PHUs or groups.